reduct-storage/alpine-build-image/README.md

-# alpine-build-image
+# Build Images For ReductStore CI

+This repository contains the Dockerfiles for the images used in the CI of ReductStore.
+Both images fetch conanfile.txt from the ReductStore repository and build conan dependencies.

+### alpine.Dockerfile

-A build image based on Alpine Linux to speed up CI
+* CI image based on Alpine Linux 3.16
+* Debug and Release builds
+* Repository: ghcr.io/alpine_build_image

+### ubuntu.Dockerfile

+* Deploy image based on Ubuntu 20.04
+* Release build
+* Repository: ghcr.io/ubuntu_deploy_image